keelus/hiruki/README.md

 ## Features
 *TBD*

+## Limitations
+- Only compatible 3D models are OBJs.
+- OBJ's are loaded as one mesh, thus one texture/material per model right now.
+- No alpha or transparency.

 ## Examples
 *TBD*

 ## Build dependencies
 - Cmake (3.20 or higher)
 - SDL2 (2.30.3 or higher)
+- OpenMP
 - C++ 20

 ## License